A simple DIY on how to make a flax egg – a super simple and versatile vegan egg replacement that’s packed with nutrients!

 I’m sure there is a variety of answers to what is the perfect ratio of water to flax seeds.
 I’ve found the best results with a 1:2.5 ratio.

-This amount is the perfect substitute for one egg, so simply increase the amount according to how much you need per recipe.
-However, as I’ll note in the recipe card below, a flax egg doesn’t act the exact way that a real egg does within a bake – so it’s best to stick to recipes that required only 1-2 regular eggs.
+This amount is the perfect substitute for one egg.
+If needed, simply increase the amount according to how much you need per recipe.
+However, as I’ll note in the recipe card below, a flax egg doesn’t act the exact way that a real egg does within a bake.
+So it’s best to stick to recipes that required only 1-2 regular eggs.

 There are a couple of methods that you can use to make the flaxseed egg.
 However, I have a favorite (super simple) method.
 You can read the full details (and notes) in the recipe card below.